 The Association of Gaming Equipment Manufacturers (AGEM) today issued a Call for Nominations for the Jens Halle Memorial Award Honoring Excellence in Commercial Gaming Professionalism and the Peter Mead Memorial Award Honoring Excellence in Gaming Media & Communications.

-Nomination submissions of 300-700 original words identifying current gaming professionals must be received via email at [email protected] by August 31, 2021, and must meet the following criteria that aim to capture the unique attributes displayed by Halle and Mead during their storied careers:
+Nomination submissions of 300-700 original words identifying current gaming professionals must be received by Aug.
+31, 2021, and must meet the following criteria that aim to capture the unique attributes displayed by Halle and Mead during their storied careers.

 Jens Halle Memorial Award Honoring Excellence in Commercial Gaming Professionalism